napari/napari.github.io/fundamentals/viewer.md

 but doesn't create a `Viewer`, as you must already have one to use it.

-After running either of those two commands you should now be able to see the photograph of the astronaut in the a **napari** viewer as shown below
+After running either of those two commands you should now be able to see the photograph of the astronaut in the **napari** viewer as shown below

 ![image]({{ '/assets/tutorials/viewer_astronaut.png' | relative_url }})